gzuidhof/coi-serviceworker/README.md

     <script src="coi-serviceworker.js"></script>
     ```

-This script will reload the page on the user's first load to magically add the required COOP and COEP headers in a serice worker.
+This script will reload the page on the user's first load to magically add the required COOP and COEP headers in a service worker.

 **Rules**:
 * It must be in a separate file, you can't bundle it along with your app.
 * It can't be loaded from a CDN: it must be served from your own origin.
-* Your page will still need to be either localhost or https enabled.
+* Your page will still need to be either served from HTTPS, or served from localhost.

 ### Extra credits: download from NPM